michaelchiche/typeorm-apollo-examples/README.md

-# Awesome Project Build with TypeORM
+# Tests using typeorm with Apollo, MySql and Redis

 Steps to run this project:

 1. Run `npm i` command
-2. Setup database settings inside `ormconfig.json` file
+2. docker-compose up -d
 3. Run `npm start` command